spinningarrow/zoom-vanilla.js/README.md

 A simple library for image zooming; [as seen on Medium][medium-zoom-article].

 This is a fork of the [jQuery plugin by fat][fat-zoom].
-This version does **not** depend on jQuery or any third-party libraries and is of equivalent file size.
+These are the key differences:

+1. No jQuery dependency; vanilla JavaScript only
+2. Equivalent file size (the minified version is slightly smaller due to better minification)
+3. Includes bug fixes not present in the original, since the original is no longer being maintained

 **Live demo**: https://spinningarrow.github.io/zoom-vanilla.js